-A vintage favorite in the houseplant world, the spider plant has been enjoyed for decades—calling Victorian parlors home and bringing life to studio lofts a century later.
-It’s easy to see why the spider plant has stood the test of time, they’re super-easy to grow, tolerate all levels of light and they don’t mind if you miss a weekly watering.
+A vintage favorite in the houseplant world, spider plant has been enjoyed in Victorian parlors as much as in studio lofts a century later.
+It’s easy to see why this plant has stood the test of time: They’re super-easy to grow, tolerate all levels of light, and they don’t mind if you miss a weekly watering.
 Spider plant, also called airplane plant, grows well in containers or hanging baskets.
-And, spider plant is remarkably good at filtering indoor air.